Learning Objectives

 A web application firewall is a network security device that creates a secure barrier between web apps and the external internet.
-WAF systems filter HTTP traffic to track threats, and apply security policies to allow or block access to web applications.
+WAF systems filter HTTP traffic to mitigate attacks and apply protection policies to allow or block access to web applications.

-Web application firewall solutions also protect against web application attacks like SQL injection and cross-site scripting (XSS).
-These attacks are common vectors for data breaches.
-Application-focused firewalls reduce the threat surface and make critical attacks much less likely.
+WAF solutions are intrusion prevention systems that protect against application layer attacks like SQL injection and cross-site scripting (XSS).
+These vulnerabilities are common vectors for data breaches.
+Application-focused firewalls reduce the threat surface and make critical threats much less likely.

 How does a web application firewall (WAF) work?

-Like remote proxies, web application firewalls filter traffic arriving at the network edge before it communicates with local servers.
-But they do so at OSI Layer 7, and only deal with web applications.
+Like remote proxies, web application firewalls filter traffic arriving at the network edge before communicating with local servers.
+But they do so at OSI Layer 7 and only deal with web applications.

-A web application firewall enforces security policies between web applications and clients seeking network access.
-If users meet security conditions, the firewall allows access.
-Up to that point, there is no direct connection between users and servers.
+A web application firewall enforces control policies between web applications and clients seeking network access.
+If users meet access conditions, the firewall allows access.
+Up until that point, there has been no direct connection between users and servers.

-Web application firewall systems also manage access to server content by applying allowlists or blocklists.
-Allowlists block access requests from all users unless they are listed in the firewall security policy.
-Blocklists operate in reverse.
+WAF systems also manage access to server content by applying allowlists or blocklists.
+Allowlists (positive security model) restrict access requests from all users unless they are listed in the firewall security policy.
+Blocklists—negative security model—operate in reverse.
 They allow every request unless the IP address is specifically blocked.

-However, web application firewall tools have some limitations.
-Most importantly, they do not filter other protocols such as FTP or SMTP.
+However, web application firewall tools are limited in fully securing today's threat landscape.
+Most importantly, they do not filter protocols like FTP or SMTP.
 WAFs are only designed to protect web assets.

 As a result, WAF systems usually form part of wider cybersecurity architecture.
-They are a critical component of internet security.
-But organizations may need additional tools to block traffic and protect data.
+They are a critical component of internet safety.
+However, organizations may need additional tools to prevent malicious traffic and protect data.

 The different ways to deploy a WAF

-• Open-source web firewalls are becoming increasingly popular.
+- Open-source WAFs are becoming increasingly popular.
 They are easier to customize, provided organizations possess development expertise.
 And open source versions benefit from the skills of the global OWASP community.
 Community input from OWASP helps to neutralize emerging exploits and SQL vulnerabilities.

-• Vendor-sourced WAF.
-Companies can also purchase off-the-shelf application firewalls from vendors.
+- Commercial/paid WAFs can be purchased from vendors as off-the-shelf application firewalls.
 This option simplifies installation.
-But users will have fewer customization options.
-They will also need to trust their vendor to supply updates and maintain up-to-date threat databases.
+However, users will have fewer customization options.
+They must also rely on their vendor to supply updates and maintain up-to-date threat databases.

 Network-based WAF

-Network-based web application firewall technology protects local network assets.
-This type of WAF is usually installed on a hardware appliance.
+Network-based WAF technology protects local network assets.
+This type of network-based WAF is usually installed on a hardware appliance.
 The web firewall device connects to local servers and the external internet.
 It filters traffic as it arrives and leaves, not unlike the role of a reverse proxy firewall.

 Host-based WAF

-Hosted web application firewalls are installed on network hosts.
-They generally integrate with the applications they protect.
-This provides users with more flexibility than other WAF solutions.
+Hosted application firewalls are installed locally on network hosts.
+They generally integrate with the applications they protect, providing users with more flexibility than other WAF solutions.
 Technicians can toggle access settings for each web application and set priorities for the most sensitive network assets.

 Cloud-based WAF

-Cloud-hosted web application firewall systems protect Software-as-a-Service (SaaS) applications stored in a public or private cloud.
-Locally hosted web firewalls struggle to protect cloud assets.
+Cloud-hosted web firewall systems protect Software-as-a-Service (SaaS) applications stored in a public or private cloud.
+Locally hosted web firewalls struggle to safeguard cloud assets.
 But cloud WAFs are designed to regulate traffic flows to SaaS applications.
 This makes them the only secure web firewall option when protecting cloud-stored data.

 Cloud WAFs are generally purchased via subscription models.
 Users purchase coverage from cloud security providers (CSPs).
 The CSP maintains the cloud firewall.
 They will apply updates and counter emerging threats.
 And cloud firewalls are usually simple to install.
 They simply bolt onto cloud environments to provide instant coverage.

-Most major cloud platforms provide firewall services.
+Most major cloud platforms provide firewall solutions.
 For example, AWS (Amazon) allows users to create individual app security policies.
-Users can track threats, block exploits, and monitor access requests.
+Users can track threats, deny exploits, and monitor access requests.

-Alongside basic security, cloud firewalls have another important benefit.
-They integrate with cloud development processes.
+Alongside basic protection, cloud firewalls have another important benefit.
+They are fully integrated with cloud development processes.
 DevOps teams can add new content or services to virtual environments securely.
 Companies can develop and reshape cloud deployments without compromising safety.

-On the negative side, cloud-hosted web application firewalls are always managed by third parties.
-Users hand over some control to their security partners.
+On the negative side, cloud-hosted WAFs are always managed by third parties.
+Users hand over some controls to their service providers.
 There will be fewer customization options as well.
 But for many cloud-reliant companies, this is a worthwhile trade-off.

 Attacks that WAFs prevent

-Web application firewall solutions can neutralize many of the most common web security vulnerabilities.
-This matters because web attacks are a frequent cause of damaging data security breaches.
-Here are some of the most common web exploits that a WAF security model will defend against.
+Web firewall solutions can neutralize many of the most common web vulnerabilities.
+This matters because online threats are a frequent cause of damaging data breaches.
+Here are some of the most common web exploits a WAF protection model will defend against.

 WAF use cases

-Web application firewalls are being used at this moment to secure web servers and online content.
-The WAF security model has a range of use cases.
-This makes it a common addition to corporate cybersecurity architecture.
+Application-level firewalls are being used to secure network servers and online content.
+The WAF security model has a range of use cases, making it a common addition to corporate cybersecurity architecture.
 Let's run through a few practical use cases to show how valuable the technology can be.

-Most importantly, web application firewalls protect the applications used to deliver web services.
+Most importantly, web firewalls secure the applications used to deliver web services.
 Most customer-facing companies use online sales portals and forms to sell products.
-Customers and companies interact via web applications.
-And these applications are a prime target for malicious attackers.
+Customers and companies interact via web applications, which are a prime target for malicious attackers.

 WAFs filter and track HTTP traffic.
-They monitor activity across API endpoints, including cloud-hosted assets.
-The WAF maintains threat visibility and detects attacks quickly before they compromise assets.
+They monitor activity across API endpoints, ensuring API protection and including cloud-hosted assets.
+The same technology maintains threat visibility and quickly detects threats before compromising assets.
 This ensures smooth eCommerce activities, remote work, and customer management.

 Downtime prevention by DDoS protection

 Companies must maximize network uptime.
 Any outages can dent the bottom line and cause reputational harm.
-But to ensure reliable operations companies need robust protections against denial-of-service attacks.
+However, companies need robust protection against denial-of-service attacks to ensure reliable operations.

 Data security compliance

 Data protection is a regulatory priority for all companies.
 Standards like GDPR, CCPA, and HIPAA mandate robust data security policies.
-Governments across the world are seeking to penalize poor security and protect the data of citizens.
-And poorly secured web applications are likely to incur large fines.
+Governments worldwide seek to penalize weak safety measures and protect citizens' data.
+Poorly secured web applications are likely to incur large fines.

-Web application firewalls have many compliance benefits.
-For instance, WAFs guard credit card payment portals.
+WAFs have many compliance benefits.
+For instance, they guard credit card payment portals.
 They prevent SQL attacks that steal financial data.
-Web firewalls protect healthcare records, banking data, and student information.
+Web firewalls secure healthcare records, banking data, and student information.
 Any data stored behind web applications requires specialized firewall protection.

 Simple content management

 Companies often want to manage the content available to local network users.
-For example, as part of their security model managers might block social media sites during working hours.
-Or security teams could maintain blocklists of phishing-related websites.
+For example, managers might restrict social media sites during working hours as part of their security framework.
+Or IT teams could maintain blocklists of phishing-related websites.
 And schools may block unauthorized access to all adult content.

-A web application firewall helps to manage web content access.
-IT teams can use the firewall's HTTP filtering capabilities to allow or deny access to individual websites.
+A web firewall helps manage web content access.
+IT teams can use the web app firewall's HTTP filtering capabilities to allow or deny access to individual websites.
 DNS redirects make it easy to control which sites are visible to local users.

 Apply patches and counter exploits